Samba sometimes goes in an infinite loop

 I'm going to try and force guest access for the affected PC and see if that's a factor or not.

-#23 Updated by Anthony Takata about 5 years ago
+#23 Updated by Anthony Takata over 5 years ago

 - File log.smbd.txt added